Mon, Dec 23, 2024 | Jumada al-Aakhirah 22, 1446 | DXB ktweather icon0°C

 Photos: Supplied

-Named 'Queen of Arab Cuisine' with a decade-long cooking show on Abu Dhabi TV and two published books, Manal Al Alem shares her culinary journey, refugee camp experiences and best meals to cook in conflicts, space and challenging times
+Named 'Queen of Arab Cuisine' with a decade-long cooking show on Abu Dhabi TV and two published books, Manal Al Alem shares her culinary journey, refugee camp experiences and best meals to cook in conflicts, space and challenging times.

-Al Alem stood behind a stove for the first time when she was nine, the cake she prepared impressed her mother’s visitors so much it motivated her to become a culinary artist for life.
+Al Alem stood behind a stove for the first time when she was nine, when the cake she prepared impressed her mother’s visitors so much it motivated her to become a culinary artist for life.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-“Coincidentally her friends visited us that day, I can still hear their comments of praise; my mother couldn’t believe that I managed to prepare such a perfect cake,” said the Jordanian mother of two, now in her sixties.
+“Coincidentally, her friends visited us that day, I can still hear their comments of praise; my mother couldn’t believe that I managed to prepare such a perfect cake,” said the Jordanian mother of two, now in her sixties.

 “This was the first spark of my love affair with cooking, and until this day, my favourite thing to make in the kitchen is cake.”